neu-se/CS4530-Spring-2022/tutorials/week3-react.md

       ![image](./assets/week3-react/start-screen.png)

 ## React Component
-React follows a Component based architecture, which consists of various components and interactions between.
-A component can be considered a repeatable html element with built-in state, business logic, and a lifecycle.
-A component may be something as simple as a single html element such as an input box, or a button, or a complex entity made up of other components such as the Root (App) component.
+React follows a Component based architecture.
+A component is a repeatable html element with built-in state, business logic, and a lifecycle.
+The component may be something as simple as a single html element such as an input box, or a button, or a complex entity made up of other components.

 Components are the basic building blocks of a React application and they allow the developer to split the UI into independent and reusable pieces where each piece can be used in isolation.